univention/univention-corporate-server/doc/debian-admins/system.rst

 into frustration when the carefully handmade configuration vanished.
 Software package updates and installation of additional software trigger |UCR| to regenerate configuration files and therefore overwriting custom changes.
-Restarting the service, or rebooting the system, activate the changes in the configuration files.
+Restarting the service, or rebooting the system, activates the changes in the configuration files.

 Sometimes the reasons for problems are hard to find.
 Any run of UCR can affect